glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 + The number of weeks the farm is in the competition
 + The number of carbon credits the farm produces each week
 + The protocol deposit of the farm (denominated in dollars)
-+ The asset price of the farm (also denominated in dollars)
++ The GLW token price (denominated in dollars)

-The default values are that the farm joins in week 1, stays in the competition for 10 weeks, produces 0.1 carbon credits per week, has a protocol deposit of
-$50,000, and an asset price of $0.40.
+When the page loads, it shows 3 farms:

++ The joining weeks for the farms are week 1, week 2, and week 2 respectively
++ The weeks alive for the farms are 5 for each farm
++ the weekly CC are 0.08, 0.1, and 0.12 respectively
++ The deposits for the farms are $40,000, $80,000, and $50,000 respectively
++ The GLW price for the farms is $0.30, $0.40, and $0.40 respectively

+There is also a card that allows the user to add a new farm.
+Clicking that card will will open a form that the user can fill out with all the fields.
+The user can also assign the farm ID.
+The default values of the form match the values for the first farm, except that the ID is set using a counter (because duplicate IDs are not allowed).
+Upon clicking 'submit', the new farm is inserted at the end.

+There is a button in the input designer that allows the user to sort the farms, if clicked the farms will be sorted by their first week.
+If two farms have the same first week, they will be sorted by their farm ID.

+Every farm has both an edit button, which will allow the user to edit the fields of the farm, and a delete button, which will allow the user to delete the farm.

-When converting this into input that is sent to the rewards-simulator-detailed endpoint, the `farm_id` is automatically assigned (each farm has an ID that increments by 1), the `asset_id` is automatically set to "glw", the `region_id` is automatically set to "simulation", the `weekly_carbon_credits` is scaled up by a factor of 1e18 from what the user inputs, the protocol deposit value is scaled up by a factor of 1e18 from from the user inputs, the `assets_required` is set equal to the protocol deposit divided by the asset price and then scaled up by a factor of 1e18, the rewards address is randomized, and the `first_week` and `weeks_alive` are set to the values provided by the user.
+When converting this into input that is sent to the rewards-simulator-detailed endpoint, the `farm_id` is automatically assigned (each farm has an ID that increments by 1), the `asset_id` is automatically set to "glw", the `region_id` is automatically set to "simulation", the `weekly_carbon_credits` is scaled up by a factor of 1e18 from what the user inputs, the protocol deposit value is scaled up by a factor of 1e18 from the user inputs, the `assets_required` is set equal to the protocol deposit divided by the asset price and then scaled up by a factor of 1e18, the rewards address is randomized, and the `first_week` and `weeks_alive` are set to the values provided by the user.

 The user interface accepts floating point inputs from the user for all values that are going to be scaled up when they are submitted to the API endpoint.

-There is always a clear card that a user can click on to add a new farm.
-Once a farm has been created, its card prominently shows the automatically assigned farm ID, as well as the non-scaled values that the user provided which define the farm.

-The farms are displayed from left to right, and they are sorted by their first week values.
-For farms that share a first week value, the farms are sorted by their IDs.

-Each farm card has an edit button and a delete button, which gives the user the ability to fully reconfigure a competition.

 A 'simulate rewards' button exists at the bottom of the input designer which will send all of the farms to the rewards-simulator-detailed endpoint and then